 The day my life changed forever

 Jonathan Michael Hackett known to everyone as “Jonny” was born on October 7th 2017.
 Jonny was our second born and has a brother Bobby just 14 months older.
 Jonny came into this world fast and furious from the beginning; being born at 36 weeks but healthy and perfect.
-Jonny lived life like he had already done it before.
+Jonny lived life like he had done it before.
 He was riding a bike without training wheels at just 2 years old and did it with ease.
-We always commented on how advanced he was and how he would be something special when he was older; perhaps a special in the military.
+We always commented on how advanced he was and how he would be something special; perhaps a special in the military.
 Jonny had a drive to be good at everything he did.
-He would always ask to do what you were doing ; eager to learn.
+He would always ask help ; eager to learn.

-Jonny had a temper on him.
-If things didn’t go his way; he screamed, smashed toys, or took it out on our walls.
-But he also had such a soft side.
-He was the best hugger and if you got down and asked for a hug, he would run as fast as possible for that hug.
-Jonny was attached to me and loved to sneak a lick in when giving daddy a kiss.
+Jonny had a temper on him but he had such a soft side.
+He was the best hugger and if you got down and asked for a hug; he would run as fast as possible for that hug.
+He was attached to me and loved to sneak a lick in when giving daddy a kiss.
 He was awesome and so handsome.
 His best friend was his big brother Bobby; they were never separated.
 They played, fought, loved, and were known as the Hackett boys.